Posthumous fame of Vincent van Gogh: In popular culture

 Van Gogh's life and depression is portrayed in the 1971 song "Vincent (Starry Starry Night)", written by Don McLean.
-McLean said that he wrote the song after being moved when reading a biography of van Gogh's hard life.
+McLean said that he wrote the song after being moved when reading a biography of van Gogh that portrayed his hard life.

 Various aspects of van Gogh's life have been portrayed in several film features including Lust for Life (1956) with Kirk Douglas in the title role, Vincent (1987), Vincent & Theo (1990), Vincent and Me (1990), Dreams (1990), and Van Gogh (1991).
 Dreams was directed by Akira Kurosawa and featured Martin Scorsese in a vignette portraying van Gogh during his last year while painting wheat fields.
 At Eternity's Gate (2018) is a drama film about the final days of the painter.
 It is directed by Julian Schnabel and stars Willem Dafoe as van Gogh.
 For his performance, Dafoe received nominations for the Academy Award for Best Actor and the Golden Globe Award for Best Actor – Motion Picture Drama.

 Puerto Rican author Giannina Braschi mentions Van Gogh cutting his ear off in her Spanglish novel Yo-Yo Boing!, and cites Van Gogh's paintings in her poetry collection Empire of Dreams.

 At least four contemporary novelists have focused on the women Van Gogh knew and painted in his final days at Auvers-sur-Oise.
 Alyson Richman in The Last Van Gogh (2006) has Marguerite Gachet, daughter of the doctor, recount her love affair with the artist in his last three months.
 Three others use the fictional diary form.
 In French jurist and novelist Jean-Michel Guenassia's La valse des arbres et du soleil (2016), the aged Marguerite finally makes public her journal detailing her relationship with Van Gogh, The American poet and novelist Jerrine Wire gives a different version of the love story through Marguerite's daily diary entries in Vincent: The Secret Diary of Marguerite Gachet (2022, not yet released).
 A 2011 novel for young adults, Journal d'Adeline: un été avec Van Gogh by art historian Marie Sellier, is the imagined diary of Adeline Ravoux, daughter of the landlord at the inn where Van Gogh spent his last months.